alexdidier/rampc-quadrotor/pps_wiki/faq.md

 ```
 added at the top of  your ``CustomControllerService.cpp`` file.

-- In the ``computeControlOutput`` function of your ``CustomControllerService.cpp`` file you can publish the current position of your Crazyflie by adding the following:
+- In the ``calculateControlOutput`` function of your ``CustomControllerService.cpp`` file you can publish the current position of your Crazyflie by adding the following:
 ```
 Setpoint temp_current_xyz_yaw;
 temp_current_xyz_yaw.x   = request.ownCrazyflie.x;